Santa Monica Boulevard: 2020 protests

 On May 31, 2020, local protests following the murder of George Floyd turned into riots which saw numerous buildings vandalized, looted and burned along Santa Monica Boulevard, with the most visible destruction being at the site of the popular Japanese-themed restaurant Sake House.
 Wexler's Deli co-owner Mike Kassar stated to Eater that "Basically every food and beverage establishment for ten blocks got trashed".

-Transportation
+Transport

-Metro Local line 4 and Santa Monica Transit Line 1 serve Santa Monica Boulevard, with the latter serving the boulevard in West Los Angeles and Santa Monica.
-A portion of West Hollywood-operated The PickUp operates on Santa Monica Boulevard in West Hollywood.
-The Metro B Line serves an underground station on Santa Monica Boulevard at its intersection with Vermont Avenue.
+The Pacific Electric operated Red Car interurban trains and streetcars over Santa Monica Boulevard until 1953.
+The street hosted the company's South Hollywood–Sherman Line and Sawtelle Line as well as the Owensmouth Line and San Fernando Line which served the San Fernando Valley.